pushsecurity/phishing-techniques/_techniques/code-obfuscation.md

 Attackers are using various techniques to obfuscate the page code in order to prevent analysis, typically through encoding and dynamically generating page code.

+Page code is often obfuscated using encryption libraries or simple XOR encryption.
+The code must include the decryption keys so that it can load in the browser.
+But without analysing or running the code, the web payloads look completely random from a network level — making it extremely tough to detect in that way as there are no static signatures.

 By obfuscating the page code, there are fewer elements that can be analysed using signature-based checks searching for indicators of malicious content.

 ## Examples